 Dad passed peacefully at 9:30pm PST on New Year's Eve.
 Even in the end, of this life, dad was the light of the party on New Year’s Eve.

-A special thank you for the love and unconditional support of and from my family, including but not limited to our mother and matriarch Ms. Juanita Smith, my big brother Dave D. Harris, a retired Naval Officer, my sisters Mara Hoskin and Arleen Hayes, my supportive wife Mrs. Natasha Foreman Bryant, and last and most uniquely here, Mrs. Rachael Doff.
+A special thank you for the love and unconditional support of and from my family, including but not limited to our mother and matriarch Ms. Juanita Smith, my big brother Dave D. Harris, a retired Naval Officer, my sisters Mara Hoskin and Arleen Hayes, and last and most uniquely here, Mrs. Rachael Doff.
 Rachael is not only my dedicated chief of staff for the past 22 plus years, she is now an honorary member of our family.
 My father came to see Rachael as his own play-daughter.
 This is a true love story.
 The way, it should be, from beginning to loving end.

 Author Deepak Chopra has said that ‘we are not human beings having a spiritual experience.
 We are spiritual beings, having a human experience.’
 I believe that to be absolutely true, and this I also know — my dad, our father, has been ‘Promoted.'